Connecticut Valley Tobacco Historical Society

 Cigars were truly invented by South Americans.
 When Europeans arrived in the Americas in the late 15th century there was widespread use of smoking rolled-up tobacco as a recreational activity.

-From that beginning to the present, shade grown leaf from the valley has been recognized as the finest cigar wrapper in the world.
-The growing of this crop had a very strong effect on the economics of the valley towns.
+From that beginning to the present, the shade-grown leaf from the valley has been recognized as the finest cigar wrapper in the world.
+The growth of this crop had a very strong effect on the economics of the valley towns.
 It brought in millions of dollars and provided a source of work for thousands of young people fourteen or more years old.
-At its height in acreage in 1925, there was 30,000 acres of tobacco in Connecticut alone.
+At its height in acreage in 1925, there were 30,000 acres of tobacco in Connecticut alone.

 In the 1940s, the local labor force was not enough to harvest the crop.
 This was the era of war and demand for tobacco surged.
 American men were at war and women had stepped into factory jobs so legal foreign labor was required to harvest tobacco.
-During the WWII and post-war era, the Connecticut Valley required large numbers of workers, both local Connecticut, as well as Pennsylvania, Florida, Georgia, and Alabama, as well as foreign British West Indian tobacco agricultural workers.
+During the WWII and post-war era, the Connecticut Valley required large numbers of workers from (in order of proximity to the Valley region) Connecticut, Massachusetts, Pennsylvania, Florida, Georgia, Alabama, Puerto Rico, as well as foreign British West Indian tobacco agricultural workers.

 After the Second World War, the tobacco farms once again needed to acquire a workforce to do stoop labor.
 Stoop lab or, or any lab or associated with back-bending agriculture, was becoming considered an undesirable job for some local Americans.
 British West Indians, currently known as Jamaicans, had been commonplace in Connecticut Valley for tobacco farms and for apple orchards.
 In the early fifties when Puerto Rican workers were first hired for tobacco work, there was still a population of about 1,100 Jamaicans in the area who worked in tobacco warehouses through the winter months.